mraniy/clash/readme.md

     default method move.

-    as the formula of the movement depends on the type of movement , and we can expect that the game can evolve to other type of units it's better to add this type of at the abstraction level , rather the concrete level , as it would be necessary to reimplement the move method in all the future units.
+    as the formula of the movement depends on the type of movement , and we can expect that the game can evolve to other type of units it's better to add this type of at the abstraction level , rather than the concrete level , as it would be necessary to reimplement the move method in all the future units :

+    Imagine that we need an new unit Eagle , eagle is like a dragon , it can fly , so the eagle class has just to implement the Flyiable interface.